Perfare/Il2CppDumper/README.md

 Automatically finds the `il2cpp_codegen_register()` function by signature matching and read out the first (`CodeRegistration`) and second (`MetadataRegistration`) parameter passed to the `il2cpp::vm::MetadataCache::Register()` method that will be invoked in the registration function.
 May not work well due to compiler optimizations.

-#### Auto(Advanced)

-Matches possible pointers in the data section.
-Generally works better than `Auto` mode.

-Supports metadata version 20 and later (only `CodeRegistration` address can be found on metadata version 16).

 #### Auto(Plus) - **Recommended**

 Matches possible pointers in the data section with some guidance from global-metadata.
 Works better than `Auto(Advanced)` mode on certain binaries.